CRF250RX Features

 An ECU with custom engine mapping for each gear delivers optimal power, setting it apart from the competition.

-Large-capacity radiator
+High-capacity radiator

 Engine oil scavenge pump